ajfigueroa/sleepcycle/README.md

 ==========

 Not to be confused with the popular sleep tracking application of similar name.
-SleepCycle (stylized with no space in between) is meant as an unofficial mobile alternative to the fantastic website sleepyti.me.
+SleepCycle (stylized with no space in-between) is meant as an unofficial mobile alternative to the fantastic website sleepyti.me.

 I open sourced this application (which is free and was in need of a big overhaul) in hopes that it can help someone who is learning how to develop for iOS with what I found to be the hardest part, connecting the pieces and getting started.